EyalAr/ConcoctJS/README.md

 **Type:** String / Array
 **Required:** yes

-Tells concoct where to find templates.
+Tells Concoct where to find templates.
 Can be specified as a glob pattern string, or an array of such strings.

 #### Example